 Late stages of pregnancy

-The Royal College of Obstetricians and Gynaecologists has more detailed guidance about COVID-19 for people who are pregnant
+We have more detailed coronavirus guidance for people who are pregnant

 Clean all surfaces every day with a household cleaner that’s active against viruses and bacteria, this is important if you have an older or vulnerable person in your household.
 Pay special attention to frequently touched areas.
 Usual household products like detergents and bleach are effective.